 Alberta Health Services values your input; we want to hear from you.
 Your feedback will help us continuously improve the quality of Alberta’s healthcare system.

-If you want to share your feedback regarding healthcare services or other support services you or a family member has received, including concerns about our shared commitments under the Alberta Health Charter, there are three options below for you to do so:
+If you want to share your feedback regarding healthcare services or other support services you or a family member has received, including concerns about our shared commitments under the Alberta Health Charter, there are two options below for you to do so:

 Talk to your healthcare provider directly